Astrid Lindgren's plays: En fästmö till låns

-Astrid Lindgren wrote the play in the 1940s.
-The play is around 60 minutes long.
+Astrid Lindgren wrote the play in the 1940s and is around 60 minutes long.
 In 1950 it was first published in the book Sex Pjäser för barn och ungdom by Rabén & Sjögren.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
-In addition, the play was translated into other languages, for example into Romanian, or Finnish.
-The story was not translated into English.
+In addition, the play was translated into other languages, for example into Romanian, or Finnish, but it was not translated into English.